Shopify/polaris/src/components/README.md

 />
 ```

-Wrap your application in a div that contains the CSS variables.
+Wrap your application in a div that contains the Polaris CSS variables.
 This is a temporary workaround and the variables are unstable.
 This will be updated in the next major release.

 ```html
 <div